April 13, 2021

-With an uncertain outlook on vessel utilizations and partly huge impacts on port terminals, we need to prepare for changing schedules and transit times (due to slow steaming, port omissions or additional port inclusions as a result of service mergers), sudden / unexpected delays in uplift, increased bottlenecks of equipment availability, inconsistent departures and sudden surcharges possibly resulting in higher costs for the supply chain.
+With an uncertain outlook on vessel utilizations and partly huge impacts on port terminals, we need to prepare for changing schedules and transit times, sudden / unexpected delays in uplift, increased bottlenecks of equipment availability, inconsistent departures and sudden surcharges possibly resulting in higher costs for the supply chain.

-(Dec 8, 2020) - Notwithstanding the severe market situation on rates and capacity as highlighted by Global Ocean, there are no significant COVID-19 impacted operations, as status remains unchanged.
+(Apr 13, 2021) - Notwithstanding the market situation as highlighted within Global Ocean Freight section, there are no significant COVID-19 impacted operations as status remains unchanged.

 → Alternatives to move / transport cargo via other gateways / routes are being established.
-Customers may contact the respective DB Schenker representatives for support or solutions should it be required.
+The ripple effect from the ‘Ever Given - Suez Canal’ incident is expected to have a prolonged impact on schedules and availability in Asia, over and above current challenges in the market.
+Do reach out to your respective DB Schenker representatives for support or solutions where required.

-(Dec 8, 2020) - DB Schenker is able to manage the current demand from customers even though an equipment shortage has been seen in the region.
+(Apr 13, 2021) - DB Schenker is fully operational and available to manage the current demand from customers even though an equipment shortage has been seen in the region.

 → Please get in touch with your DB Schenker Account Manager for the latest rates.